 There are two hands from the carbon atoms of acetylene.
 From this situation, we can infer that it is an sp hybrid orbital.
 The same can be said for acetonitrile and allene.

 In order for the two hands to be located at the farthest distance apart, they would have to be at 180° each.
-It is only because the orbits exist in a symmetrical position that they can be most stable.
+If the orbits exist in symmetrical positions, they will be able to take the most stable state.

 Of course, if you look at other atoms they are not sp hybrid orbitals.
 For example, in acetonitrile, there is a carbon atom with an sp3 hybrid orbital.
 In the case of allene, there is a carbon atom with an sp2 hybrid orbital.
-If the atoms of the focus are different, the type of hybridizations will also be different.
+If you focus on different atoms, the type of hybridizations will be different.

 Thus, understand that each atom has a different type of hybrid orbital.